-Beneteau is the largest sailboat builder in the world.
-The company manufacturers monohulls and multihulls ranging in size from 23 to 57 feet, and recently introduced a trawler to the US market.
+Beneteau is the largest sailboat manufacturer in the world.
+The company builds monohulls and multihulls ranging in size from 23 to 57 feet, and in recent years introduced a power trawler to the US market.

-Answer: the US market is a moving target, composed of several elements, or groups.
-Among them are people new to the sport, those moving up from smaller boats, those moving down from bigger boats, and empty nesters who may not want to bring crew aboard to handle the chores, and who are content to sail alone or shorthanded.
-These groups are all looking for mid-sized boats with big-boat amenities; however, purchase decisions in this size of boat are greatly affected by a boat’s sticker price.
+The Beneteau 323, introduced in the 2010s, was designed to fit into the US niche, which has always been a moving target.
+Composed of several elements, it includes people new to the sport, those moving up from smaller boats, those moving down from bigger boats, and empty nesters who may not want to bring crew aboard to handle the chores, and who are content to sail alone or shorthanded.
+These groups are all looking for mid-sized boats with big-boat amenities.

 Design

-When Beneteau boats first appeared on the US scene about 20 years ago, they were distinguished by rounder, more radiused shapes than traditional American boats, and hulls and decks were accented by black portlights, some molded into the topsides- a bold step in those days.
+When Beneteau boats first appeared on the US scene more than three decades ago, they were distinguished by rounder, more radiused shapes than traditional American boats, and hulls and decks were accented by black portlights, some molded into the topsides—a bold step in those days.
 The next generation had more traditional profiles, though plumb bows and reverse transoms became the norm.
 The boarding and swim platforms that initially took hold in Europe are now de rigeur here.

-Though the 323’s appearance follows that more modern aesthetic, her appearance depends upon your point of view-literally.
-The view in the photo above, from leeward when she’s under sail, shows her slightly heeled over, with the waterline under.
-From those angles, she looks ready to challenge all comers, with a nearly plumb bow, reverse transom, and a hint of swoop to her sheer.
+Though the 323’s appearance follows a more modern aesthetic, her appearance depends upon your point of view-literally.
+The view in the photo above, from leeward when she’s under sail, shows her slightly heeled.
+From this angle, she looks ready to challenge all comers, with a nearly plumb bow, reverse transom, and a hint of swoop to her sheer.
 The coachroof looks low, and a Plexiglas portlight that spans the coachroof adds a rakish touch.

 However, stand her back up and take a look at her at rest, and she takes on the appearance of the cruiser she’s intended to be.
 Viewed from abeam, the topsides show themselves at their true height, and the cabintop’s elevation reflects a goal of having sufficient headroom for crew to stand upright without fear of banging a noggin on the headliner.
 The cabintop slopes downward gradually enough to provide standing headroom in the forward cabin, albeit at the expense of a lounging surface on the bow.